robinweide/GENOVA/vignettes/GENOVA_vignette.knit.md

 ```

 ## Recommended resolutions
-To ensure computational strain and time is kept to a minimum, we recommend different resolutions for different functions.
-More experienced users are free to deviate, while keeping in mind that these datasets are quite memory-heavy.
+To ensure computational strain and time is kept to a minimum, we recommend different resolutions for different functions (table \@ref(tab:tableRES)).
+More experienced users are free to deviate, while keeping in mind that these datasets are quite memory-heavy (table \@ref(tab:tableMEM)).

 Function   | Resolution
 ---------- | ----------